Frequently asked questions

 - What are good introductory classes for the Speech and Hearing major?

-The Department of Speech and Hearing Sciences (SPHS) offers two classes that are most appropriate for those exploring the majors at IU.
+The Department of Speech, Language and Hearing Sciences (SPHS) offers two classes that are most appropriate for those exploring the majors at IU.
 These are SPHS S106: Hearing Science: An Overview and SPHS S108: Speech and Language Science: An Overview.
 S106 and S108 are survey courses that cover a range of topics with the speech, language and hearing fields, including audiology and speech-language pathology.
 SPHS S111 is an introductory course that covers the science of speech production.
 A Critical Approaches course also might be of interest to you: COLL E105 Read My Lips!.
-This course is taught by a professor in the Department of Speech and Hearing Sciences and provides an introductory view of the field, even though it is not targeted to SPHS majors specifically.
+This course is taught by a professor in the Department of Speech, Language and Hearing Sciences and provides an introductory view of the field, even though it is not targeted to SPHS majors specifically.

 - What degree will I get if I major in Speech and Hearing Sciences and what are the graduation requirements?

-The Department of Speech and Hearing Sciences (SPHS) offers Bachelors of Arts (B.A.) and Bachelors of Science (B.S.) degrees depending on the coursework taken.
+The Department of Speech, Language and Hearing Sciences (SPHS) offers Bachelors of Arts (B.A.) and Bachelors of Science (B.S.) degrees depending on the coursework taken.
 These degrees can be tailored for preparation for entry to graduate programs or can be more general for those students not wishing to pursue graduate school in clinical speech-language pathology or audiology.
 The undergradute bulletin explains the specific course requirements for each program.

 - How should I select my courses?